tsubasakong/mcp-hfspace/README.md

 ### Example 2 - Vision Model (Upload Image)

-We'll use `merve/paligemma-hf` [space link](https://huggingface.co/spaces/merve/paligemma2-vqav2) to query an image.
+We'll use `merve/paligemma2-vqav2` [space link](https://huggingface.co/spaces/merve/paligemma2-vqav2) to query an image.
 In this case, we specify the filename which is available in the Working Directory: we  don't want to upload the Image directly to Claude's context window.
 So, we can prompt Claude:

 `use paligemma to find out who is in "test_gemma.jpg"` -> `Text Output: david bowie`
 ![Vision - File Upload](./2024-12-09-bowie.png)

 _If you are uploading something to Claude's context use the Paperclip Attachment button, otherwise specify the filename for the Server to send directly._

+We can also supply a URL.
+For example : `use paligemma to detect humans in https://e3.365dm.com/24/12/1600x900/skynews-taylor-swift-eras-tour_6771083.jpg?20241209000914` -> `One person is detected in the image - Taylor Swift on stage.`

 ### Example 3 - Text-to-Speech (Download Audio)